r-pufky/docs/source/operating-systems/windows/10/20H2/settings/privacy/index.rst

 .. warning::
   After every major update all of these options should be re-validated.

-See :ref:`w10-determining-app-list` to generate specific lists of apps to block while applying GPO's.
+See :ref:`wbase-determining-app-list` to generate specific lists of apps to block while applying GPO's.

 .. rubric:: References